wizdmio/wizdm/README.md

 This approach makes sure the content is always fully loaded and available to the navigator and all the children components (aka no need of observables).

 The same resolver is used to ensure user authentication syncs prior to load and to fetch user language preferences when available.

-## Development Environment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server